zenizh/resonance/README.md

 ## Usage

-acts_in_relation supports two way to add relational feature.
+Resonate supports two way to add relational feature.

-1. Add feature to oneself
+1. Add a feature to itself
-2. Add feature to between two models
+2. Add features to two models

 Following example shows about User model, however, you can apply to any models.